QuentinRougemont/coho_ldscp_genomics/README.md

 ![example_graph](https://github.com/QuentinRougemont/coho_ldscp_genomics/blob/main/pictures/mds_point.git.png)

-This higlights particularly well the continuity of our data, where the axis of a PCA are highly correlated with latitude and longitude.
+This highlights particularly well the continuity of our data, where the axis of a PCA are highly correlated with latitude and longitude (see our paper and our previous one).
 Interestingly, we see that the Russian samples falls within Alaska and is not much divergent.